How To Protect Your Wavy Hair During Autumn/Winter

 Here are 5 tips you should consider when preparing for the darker, colder months ahead...

-Wavy hair needs moisture.
-The more the better.
+Wavy hair craves moisture.
 Yet during the winter months the cold air can really dry out our hair, leaving it brittle and frizzy.
 It robs it of the moisture it needs to thrive.

 You may find in the summer that you only need to deep condition once or twice a month.
-Yet in the winter you might want to increase this to once a week (depending on how often you wash your hair).
-Gently detangle and brush through the conditioner, then it leave on for at least an hour to give it time to soak deep into your hair.
+Yet in the winter you might want to increase this to once a week.
+Gently detangle and brush through the conditioner, then leave on for at least an 30-mins to give it time to soak deep into your hair.

 Top tip: wear a shower cap to catch all those drips!